octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterDeployContract/course.md

 <amount_tez> is the quantity of tez being transferred to the contract.
 <contract_name> name given to the contract
-<entrypoint_invocation> name of the entry point and corresponding parameters.
-For example 'Increment(5)'.
+<entrypoint_invocation> is a Michelson expression specifying the entry point and its corresponding parameters.
+For example, in Ligo the invocation call 'Increment(5)' would be translated into following Michelson expression 'Left (Right 5)'.

 ⚠️ Notice that the --arg parameter specifies an entry point call.